pgaret/MixtapeMaker/README.md

-# Playlister
+# MixtapeMaker

-Web app for creating playlists manually or based on setlists, and getting concert recommendations based on the playlists
+Create playlists, search Youtube for videos, and add videos to the playlist.

+Built with Angular/Flask/MongoDB.